Nifty Sept futures trade at premium

-Reliance Industries, State Bank of India and Bharti Airtel were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, ICICI Bank and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2020 F&O contracts will expire on 24 September 2020.